Caran d’Ache Supracolor Watercolor Pencils

 Overall Ranking – 4/5

-One of the best-performing watercolor pencils on the market, the Supracolor line really hits it out of the park in many regards.
-Great color selection and color output coupled with great blending both wet and dry all package in a high-quality and long-lasting pencil and case, with the only con being minor lightfast concerns.
+One of the best-performing watercolor pencils on the market, the Caran d’Ache Supracolor watercolor pencils hits it out of the park in many regards.
+Great color selection and color output coupled with great blending in both wet and dry environments and it is all packaged in a high-quality and long-lasting pencil and case, with the only con being minor lightfast concerns.
 Just be expected to pay if you want to experience this special product.
+But don’t let the high asking price scare you away.
+Save up and experience this fantastic watercolor pencil set.